VIB-PSB/ksrates/doc/source/concept.rst

     The palm--asparagus divergence has no outgroup in this tree and thus can't be rate adjusted; to be able to do so one would need to extend the phylogeny with one additional species that can function as their outgroup, e.g. *Spirodela polyrhiza*: ``(((palm, rice), asparagus), spirodela)``.
     By default, if more than one outgroup is available for a species pair, multiple rate-adjustments are performed and the mean among them is taken as consensus.
 For example, in the extended tree palm--rice would be adjusted both with ``asparagus`` and ``spirodela`` as the outgroup.

-The three ortholog *K*:sub:`S` distributions obtained from the ``palm, rice, asparagus`` trio are approximated to their estimated mode with associated standard deviation (Figure 1; for more details please refer to `Supplementary Materials <https://www.biorxiv.org/content/10.1101/2021.02.28.433234v1.supplementary-material>`__, currently in preprint).
+The three ortholog *K*:sub:`S` distributions obtained from the ``palm, rice, asparagus`` trio are approximated to their estimated mode with associated standard deviation (Figure 1; for more details please refer to the `Supplementary Materials <https://www.biorxiv.org/content/10.1101/2021.02.28.433234v1.supplementary-material>`__ of our preprint).

 .. figure:: _images/orthologs_distribution_trio.svg
     :align: center